ryan8614/CITS5206-Capstone/README.md

 # Overview

-This project is a web application that allows users to synchronize their Excel files with a Google Sheets document.
-The application is built using Next.js and Google Sheets API.
+This project is a web application that allows users to synchronize their Excel files on the web page.
+The application is built using Next.js.
 The user can select an Excel file and a Google Sheets document, and the application will read the data from the Excel file and write it to the Google Sheets document.
 The user can also select a specific range of cells in the Excel file to synchronize, and the application will only write the selected range of cells to the Google Sheets document.

 ### Technical architecture